Before augmented reality becomes the next big thing, here’s what needs to happen

 Even so, there are still major challenges at hand.
 “Right now, the HoloLens already has gesture recognition, but it’s pretty primitive,” observed Dr. Fei, noting that the hardware struggles to product a steady, accurate 3D position of a moving hand.
 “We have talked to a number of developers that feel that this is one of the biggest limitations of HoloLens, besides the field of view.”

-Dr. Fei also offered up some criticism of ARKit.
+Dr. Fei also offered up some criticism of ARKit, which is set to appear in iOS11 .
 “Personally, I feel that the API is easy to use, and it’s good, but it’s only available for the iOS platform, and it’s only available for one language, Swift,” he said.

 AR is in the same spot, struggling to find its ‘swipe to unlock’ moment.